SAP Industry Solutions Licensing

 Understanding these license types is crucial:

-- Named User Licenses: Like standard SAP ERP, everyone accessing an SAP industry solution needs a named-user license.
+- Named User Licenses: Like standard SAP ERP, every user accessing an SAP industry solution requires a named-user license.
 Users are categorized (e.g., Professional, Limited Professional, Employee Self-Service, etc.) based on their level of access.
-Named user licensing forms the foundation – typically, industry solutions are not licensed solely by users, but you cannot ignore user licenses.
-For instance, if a utility company has call centre agents using SAP IS-U for customer service and billing, each agent needs an appropriate named user license (such as SAP Customer Professional or similar) and the solution’s engine license.
+Named user licensing forms the foundation – typically, industry solutions are not licensed solely by users, but user licenses cannot be ignored.
+For instance, if a utility company has call centre agents using SAP IS-U for customer service and billing, each agent requires an appropriate named user license (such as SAP Customer Professional or a similar license) and the solution’s engine license.
 User licenses are generally consistent across SAP, meaning the same user license can entitle a user to access multiple modules for which they are authorized.
 Still, the industry solution usually has an additional cost component beyond user counts.

-- Package/Engine Licenses: Industry solutions usually include what SAP calls “package” or “engine” licenses.
+- Package/Engine Licenses: Industry solutions typically include what SAP refers to as “package” or “engine” licenses.
 These are licenses based on a specific usage metric or volume rather than per-user.
 In other words, the right to use the industry-specific functionality is tied to an objective measure of activity or capacity in that industry domain.
 SAP has hundreds of metrics defined across its price list, and industry solutions heavily use them.
 For example, a retail engine might be licensed by the number of retail stores or point-of-sale (POS) locations the system manages.
-A solution for Oil & Gas (downstream) might be licensed by the annual volume of oil throughput (barrels processed per year) or the number of wells in an upstream scenario.
-A Utilities solution could use a metric like the number of active customer contracts or meter installations being billed.
+A solution for the Oil & Gas (downstream) industry might be licensed based on the annual volume of oil throughput (barrels processed per year) or the number of wells in an upstream scenario.
+A Utilities solution could utilize a metric such as the number of active customer contracts or meter installations being billed.
 Similarly, an Aerospace & Defense extension might be tied to the number of manufacturing projects or equipment assets managed in the system.
 These engine metrics align the cost of the software with the scale of the business operations – essentially, the larger the operation (in that metric), the higher the license cost.

-- License Metrics Examples: To illustrate, SAP’s price list defines metrics like the number of stores, contracts, barrels of oil, number of patients, revenue, etc., depending on the solution.
+- License Metrics Examples: To illustrate, SAP’s price list defines metrics such as the number of stores, contracts, barrels of oil, patients, revenue, etc., depending on the solution.
 Suppose a company licenses the SAP Customer Activity Repository (CAR) (often used in Retail).
 In that case, SAP might charge based on the data volume (transactions) in the repository and the number of retail sites integrated.
 A utility company using SAP S/4HANA Utilities might pay based on a band of how many million customer records are managed in the system.
-These metrics are usually tiered – e.g., a base fee for up to X units, then higher tiers for more.
+These metrics are usually tiered – e.g., a base fee for up to X units, followed by higher tiers for additional units.
 It differs from a straightforward per-user cost; it requires understanding one’s business volumes.

 - Perpetual vs. Subscription: SAP offers most of these solutions under traditional perpetual licenses (a one-time license fee, plus annual maintenance) or subscription licenses (as part of cloud offerings or time-bound term licenses on-premise).
 For on-premise S/4HANA, many customers still use perpetual licensing for industry solutions, whereas SAP’s cloud (or RISE) deals would include them in the subscription.
 The underlying metric (users, engines) still applies regardless of the commercial model.